MP Estate Planning UK

 When notifying beneficiaries, consider:

-By following these steps and maintaining open communication with all parties involved, you can navigate the challenges posed by an executor’s death and ensure that the estate is managed according to the deceased’s wishes.
+In some cases, the beneficiaries may need to agree on who should apply for the Grant of Letters of Administration (with will annexed).
+If there is any disagreement, it’s wise to seek professional legal advice early, before positions become entrenched.
+By following these steps and maintaining open communication with all parties, you can navigate the challenges posed by an executor’s death and ensure that the estate is managed properly.

 How to Appoint a New Executor